 I studied ceramics at Betsalel Academy of Art & Design in Jerusalem and earned my MFA from Antioch University.
 I’ve exhibited my work internationally and was awarded a Fellowship by the NJ State Council on the Arts.
-After a career move into furniture design, I’m now getting back into working in clay and teaching all areas of ceramics as well as batik at several art schools and currently teach at the Visual Arts Center in Summit, The Art School at Old Church in Demarest, and at the Center for Contemporary Art in Bedminster.
-I also give private lessons in people’s studios.
-I’ve developed a methodical, step-by-step approach to throwing with clear, simple techniques that can help almost anyone learn to throw and improve their skills.
-I also enjoy guiding more advanced students in exploring their individual artistic expression and finding their own signature style, melding form and decoration so they work harmoniously together.
+After a career move into furniture design, I’m now back in the studio working in clay and teaching ceramics as well as batik.
+I’ve developed a methodical, step-by-step approach to wheel throwing with clear, simple techniques that can help almost anyone learn to throw and improve their skills.
+I especially enjoy guiding more advanced students in exploring their individual artistic expression and finding their own signature style, melding form and decoration so they work harmoniously together.
+Please reach out!